 (binary classification) or a category (multiclass classification), or a real number (regression).

 - Collecting and cleaning the data

-After framing the problem and identifying what kind of historical data the business has for prediction modeling, the next step is collecting the data.
+After framing the problem and identifying what kind of historical data the business has for prediction modeling, the next step is collecting the data by Data Analytics Services.
 This can be from a historical database or open datasets, or any other data sources.
 This step is crucial as the quality and quantity of data gathered will directly determine how good the predictive model will be.
 The data collected is then tabulated and called Training Data.

 - Data Preparation

 Not all the collected data is valid for a machine learning application.
 Thus, the next step is to clean the irrelevant data, which may affect the accuracy of prediction or take additional computation without aiding in the result.